IngeborgArdoe/training/academy/data-model.md

 <table>
   <tr>
     <td>General</td>
-    <td>This is where you see the general information about the property - what datatype it consists of and whether the field should be interpreted as another object class, an email string etc. **Data interpretation is crucial in the data model, and determines how your property fields are treated and displayed throughout the entire Genus model - it cannot be altered after you initially define it so make sure to double check it!** </td>
+    <td>This is where you see the general information about the property - what datatype it consists of and whether the field should be interpreted as another object class, an email string etc. **Data interpretation is crucial in the data model, and determines how your property fields are treated and displayed throughout the entire Genus model - it cannot be altered after you initially define it so always make sure to double check it!** </td>
   </tr>
   <tr>
     <td>Data Calculation</td>